moorepants/dissertation/systemidentification.rst

 ---------------

-The block diagram of the control structure described in Chapter :ref:`control` is shown again in Figures :ref:`20 <figInnerLoopsAgain>` and :ref:`21
-<figOuterLoopsAgain>`.
-The closed loop system can be written in state space
-form, which will be used with a state space identification procedure as defined in Section :ref:`secStateSpaceID`.
+The block diagram of the control structure described in Chapter :ref:`control` is shown again in Figures :ref:`13.20<figInnerLoopsAgain>` and :ref:`13.21<figOuterLoopsAgain>`.
+The closed loop system can be written in state space form, which will be used with a state space identification procedure as defined in Section :ref:`secStateSpaceID`.
 I'll develop forms for pure heading tracking and lateral deviation tracking.

 .. _figInnerLoopsAgain: